-As part of Exodus' commitment to conservation and responsible travel, we have teamed up with Penguin Lifelines, a conservation project set up by the Zoological Society of London and Oxford University to understand the impact of climate change and fisheries on Antarctic penguins and to design a protected area network.
+As part of Exodus' commitment to conservation and responsible travel, we have teamed up with Penguin Lifelines, a conservation project at the University of Oxford to understand the impact of climate change and fisheries on Antarctic penguins and to design a protected area network.

 WHAT IS THIS PROJECT ALL ABOUT?
 Click here to see more ...